svhi/BioDivAppConfigEditor/src/main/webapp/bower_components/bootstrap-sass/README.md

     rake convert

 This will convert the latest LESS to Sass and update to the latest JS.
-To convert a specific branch or version, pass the branch name or the commit hash as the first task argument:
+To convert a specific branch or version, pass the branch qName or the commit hash as the first task argument:

     rake convert[e8a1df5f060bf7e6631554648e0abde150aedbe4]